COMMUNICATING SUSTAINABLE FINANCE

 The first study is an interview study among (financial) journalists from leading news outlets in Europe to assess news construction processes about stories dealing with sustainable finance.
 How do (financial) journalists think about the topic?
 Who or what are their sources when it comes to sustainability in the financial sector?
 How does news about sustainable finance come about?
 And how do journalists perceive their role in reporting about a sustainable economic system, vis-à-vis the audience?

-The third study will be a triangulation study in which we will combine focus groups with a survey-experiment.
+The third study will be a triangulation study in which we will combine focus groups with a survey.
 We will first talk with various groups of European citizens to find out about the prevalent attitudes, opinions and possible motivations to engage with sustainable finance practices.
-In the second step, we will use this information to create an online survey experiment in which we will test the effect of various news frames to bring about attitudinal and behavioural change with regard to sustainable finance (e.g., likeliness to switch to a sustainable bank or invest ethically).
+In the second step, we will present various environmental information on sustainable finance.
+After a certain period, we will survey the participants to test the effect of various message frames to bring about attitudinal and behavioural change with regard to sustainable finance (e.g., likeliness to switch to a sustainable bank or invest ethically).

 During the course of the research project, I will regularly report about the research process and the findings on my blog!